A-Malone/coop-neural-nets/README.md

-# Genetic neural nets

-Genetic Neural Nets
+# Genetic Neural Nets
-====
 This repository serves as a repository of my testing of using genetic algorithms to train neural networks.

 OpenAi test
 ----
 openai_test.py demonstrates the successful implementation of ESP-style decompostion to convert neural nets into genes which can be spliced together by neural nets.
 In this demonstration, the [Cart Pole](https://gym.openai.com/envs/CartPole-v0) environment from OpenAI gym  is used as a test.
-The algorithm solves the problem in as few as 8 100-individual generations.
+The algorithm solves the problem (As defined by OpenAI gym) in as few as 8 100-individual generations.

 Colearning (UNDER CONSTRUCTION)
 ----